Nawan kalli

-Nawan Kalli (نوی کلی), now known as Karnal Sher Kallay, is a village and a union council located in the Mardan District of Khyber Pakhtunkhwa.
-Situated on an altitude of 291 m (958 feet), Nawan Kalli and Toru are also known as Bukhara Sani because they produce many religious scholars.
+Nawan Kalli (نوی کلی), is a part of Toru village and a union council located in the Mardan District of Khyber Pakhtunkhwa.
+Situated on an altitude of 291 m (958 feet), Toru are also known as Bukhara Sani because they produce many religious scholars.
 Like (Moulana Abdussalam Sahb) People from Afghanistan and Central Asia come here to seek religious knowledge from these scholars and ulema.
-The people of Nawan Kalli are divided into different castes: Shiekhan, Tabiban, Rawani, Kumbaran and Kashmiryan, Syedaan (Sadaat) among many others.
+The people of Toru are divided into different castes: Sheikhan, Rawani, Zaid khel, Sadi Khel, Malik, Mandoori, Mulyan, Bacha Syed’s, Awan, Bosi Khel etc, among many others.

-Swat canal is main beauty of nawan kali.
+Swat canal is main beauty of nawan kali, Toru.
 Hamzakot rest house on Main rustam road near 1122 rescue office and GGDC.

 Location

-Nawan Kalli is located south of Mardan, surrounded by two perennial nullahs called Kalpani and Balar; which former descends down from the heights of Malakand to the plains of this vast, fertile tract, while the latter flows downstream from the adjacent district of Swabi.
-Nawan Kali Mardan is next to Ghāgaraī and is located in North-West Frontier Province.
+Toru is located south of Mardan, surrounded by two perennial nullahs called Kalpani and Balar; which former descends down from the heights of Malakand to the plains of this vast, fertile tract, while the latter flows downstream from the adjacent district of Swabi.
+Nawan Kali, Toru, District Mardan is next to Ghāgaraī and is located in North-West Frontier Province.

-Inhabitants

-Most of the residents in the region are landowners and farmers.
-The inhabitants of Nawan Kalli are primarily composed of Shiekhan, Rawanri, and Hakeeman Pashtun, tracing their origins to Central Asia and Afghanistan.
-A large portion of the residents from the village work in the Middle East and Europe, others are permanently settled here.